 All symptoms, potential procedural/surgical options should always be discussed with your podiatrist of New York podiatry after a thorough consultation and examination for an accurate diagnosis and treatment plan.

 The Surgical Procedure

-At Manhattan foot specialist, the cosmetic and functional result is always of high priority.
-Your NYC podiatrist will keep the cosmetic result in mind during each procedure.
-Your foot specialist closes the incision with sutures in a fashion to leave minimal scaring.
-A sterile bandage is applied after surgery to protect the area from infection.
+If you have a painful bone or toe spur condition and have been unsuccessful with conservative treatment, a cheilectomy may be a good option for you.
+A cheilectomy, performed by your New York foot doctor, is a procedure where the extra bone growth is removed.
+At Manhattan foot specialists, the cosmetic and functional result is always of high priority.
+Your NYC podiatrist, Our Podiatrists will keep the cosmetic result in mind during each procedure.
+Your foot specialist can perform the procedure using cosmetic principles to leave minimal scarring.
+A sterile bandage is applied after surgery to protect the area during healing.

-Typically, you receive local anesthesia with IV sedation administered from an anesthesiologist for this outpatient procedure.
+This procedure is performed at a surgical center.
+Typically, you receive local anesthesia with IV sedation administered by an anesthesiologist for this outpatient procedure.
 You typically return home to recuperate following the procedure unless you have an adverse reaction to the anesthesia.
 Your New York Podiatric doctor and staff will make sure you have the best care and that your recovery is comfortable.

 Potential Complications after Cheilectomy